Are you newly pregnant?

 Since not all doctors deliver at all hospitals – and midwives practice at just a few – you’ll need to first choose where you’d like to go and then find a caregiver who delivers there.
 The video above gives an idea of what to consider when selecting a hospital.
 To get a first-hand look at Swedish’s four birth centers, you’re welcome to sign up for free birth center tours.

 Find or see a doctor or midwife within the first 12 weeks of pregnancy.

 You don’t need to see a care provider this instant, but since it can take a while to get a first appointment, start the process of finding your doctor or midwife soon.
-We should add that if you’re thinking about having a doula assist you with your birth, they’re very welcome at Swedish.
+Swedish also has a doula program.